ubuntupunk/tiny-agent/README.md

 - **Memory**: Simple in-memory storage for agent state
 - **CLI**: Command-line interface for agent interaction

+## Contribute
+Fork this repo and create a PR request.

 ## License

+Copyright Tiny Agent 2025.
 MIT License - see LICENSE file for details.